 Bias Prevention

-Models must be tested to ensure they aren't unintentionally discriminating based on race, gender, age, income, or zip code.
-This applies to underwriting, targeting, and claims decisions.
+Models must be tested so they don't discriminate on race, gender, age, income, or ZIP code — in underwriting, marketing targeting, and claims alike.

 Data Privacy